Here are 31 stars you might be surprised to learn are military veterans.

 But when he was finally given the opportunity to train as a fighter pilot, it felt like he was "sitting in the nose of a bomb."
 He told AARP Magazine he had a "very clear epiphany" that he didn't really want to fly a fighter plane.

 He left the Air Force, took up acting — and would go on to win an Academy Award for his supporting role as the chauffeur in Driving Miss Daisy in 1989.
+He’s starred in dozens of films and narrated more than a few documentaries in his iconic smooth timbre.

 8. Chuck Norris

-Chuck Norris is known for his phenomenal martial arts skills — and he has the U.S. Air Force to thank for it.
+Chuck Norris is known for his phenomenal martial arts skills, and he has the U.S. Air Force to thank for it.

 He enlisted with the goal of eventually going into law enforcement, but he became acquainted with martial arts during service in Korea.
 Norris was a security officer and was fascinated to learn that he could handle a rowdy drunk without having to pull his weapon.